rmagatti/auto-session/README.md

 :AutoSession restore " restores a session based on the `cwd` from `root_dir` :AutoSession restore my_session " restores `my_session` from `root_dir`

+:AutoSession restart " saves the current session and restores it after restarting Neovim

 :AutoSession delete " deletes a session based on the `cwd` from `root_dir` :AutoSession delete my_session " deletes `my_session` from `root_dir`